Community Wellness Projects

 - NCO has leveraged millions of dollars in grant funding.
 Since 1968 when NCO received its first grant for its Head Start program, the organization has successfully competed for and implemented numerous federal grants from a wide range of federal agencies, including the federal Departments of Labor, Health and Human Services, USDA, California Endowment, Redbud Health Care District, and more.

 - NCO encourages and facilitates collaboration.
 We participate in the Continuum of Care in Lake County, developing services for the homeless population.
-Most fiscal sponsorships are considered part of Community Wellness Projects, such as THRIVE Lake County Timebank, Healthy Mendocino, Ukiah Trails Group, the Grange Farm School of Adaptive Agriculture, and Mendo Futures.
-As part of collaboration and as a way to develop programs, NCO staff participate in many boards such as EDFC, WIB, Kids Club, HSSA Advisory Board, North Coast Regional Food Network, Lake County Hunger Task Force, Healthy Start, Food Round Table, United Way Collective Impact Group, and the Health Leadership Network.
+Most fiscal sponsorships are considered part of Community Wellness Projects, such as THRIVE Lake County Timebank, Healthy Mendocino, Ukiah Trails Group, and the School of Adaptive Agriculture.
+As part of collaboration and as a way to develop programs, NCO staff participate in many boards such as Economic Development & Finance Corporation (EDFC), WIB, Kids Club, Health & Human Services Agency (HHSA) Advisory Board, North Coast Regional Food Network, Lake County Hunger Task Force, Healthy Start, Food Round Table, United Way Collective Impact Group, and the Health Leadership Network.

 Why Is NCO Involved in the Local Food Movement?

-It all started about 12 years ago as we were reviewing our community needs survey.
+The history of NCOs involvement in the local food movement started in the year 2005, with a Community Needs Assessment Survey.
 Community members reported concerns about health, obesity and diabetes; health care costs; access to healthy foods; economic concerns and lack of jobs; food security; lack of cooking skills; and disaster preparedness.
 These are all big issues, and we wondered, “What could we do that would have an impact?”
 People were struggling to make ends meet, often the cheapest foods are the unhealthiest, and we wanted to reduce the costs of health care.

 We knew community gardens could provide access to healthy food.
 At the same time, they provide opportunities for exercise and bring people together in ways that strengthen community (both healthy endeavors).
 By supporting small farmers and helping to “grow” more farmers, we could also have an impact on job creation.